• Skip to primary navigation

 Are Electronic Toys Bad for Babies?

 Electronic toys, however, are pretty much ubiquitous.
 Young children are very attracted to them.
 So what is a parent to do?
 Electronic toys can be helpful if used sparingly.
 We all need a few minutes to do dishes or cook a meal and these toys can be distractions for a few minutes.
-Traditional baby toys (like those listed below) offer many more ways for infants to learn and interact.
-These types of traditional toys for babies are more open-ended, offer multiples ways of playing (instead of just pushing a button) and foster communication with adults.
+Traditional toys (like those listed below) offer many more ways for infants to learn and interact.
+These types of traditional toys for babies are more open-ended, offer multiple ways of playing (instead of just pushing a button), and support more communication with adults.

-It’s good, however, to keep in mind that you as a parent are the best “toy” for your infant.
-Talking to him/her over toys and books is the best way for her/him to learn language and interaction skills.
+It’s good, however, to keep in mind that you are the best “toy” for your infant.
+Talking to your baby about toys and books is the best way for them to learn language and interaction skills.

 baby tula